yamaton/codeforces-sample-tests/README.md

 ### Usage

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-python3 cft.py <your-code>
+python3 cft.py <filename-of-your-code>
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 **NOTE:** the filename **must** contain a problem ID.
 You may have another string in the filename as long as they are separated by space ` `, or hyphen `-`, or underscore `_`.
-The prefix `CF` is neglected even without these separators.
+The prefix `CF` is specially treated, and neglected even without these separators.
 For example, following filenames are all allowed.

 * 600D.cpp
 * 600D-sample.py